 SEWH framework overview

 Welcome to SEWH - the South East & Mid Wales Collaborative Civil Engineering and Highways Construction Framework.
-Following on from its prior success as a collaborative construction framework, this is the third iteration of the civils and highways framework in Wales.
+Following on from its prior success as a collaborative construction framework, this is the fourth iteration of the civils and highways framework in Wales.

 Its mission is to achieve best value arrangements for South East & Mid Wales through competitive procurement, whilst driving regeneration, continuous improvement and best practice.